iamyu/PoC-FlashGrid/Setup.md

 1. At the end of the SkyCluster Launcher, a cfg file will be saved to keep all the configuration in the wizard.

 2. Launch the deployment process, FlashGrid will launch Azure China Portal for resource deployment.
-As China Azure does not have required image in MarketPlace, we need to modify the template before deployment.
+As China Azure does not have required image in MarketPlace, contact FlashGrid directly to get VHD and configure file.

     a.
-Save the template as JSON file.
+Convert VHD as an OS Image in China Azure subscription.
     b.
-Make sure you have get the VHD file from FlashGrid and convert it as an OS Image.
+Modify the CNF file to change the image Resource ID we just created.
     c.
-Search for ImageReference in the JSON file and ensure the ImageReference points to your Image resource ID.
+Upload the new CNF file to flashgrid launcher wizard, go through the wizard again to make necessary changes.
     d.
-Deploy the XML template from Azure Portal -> Create a Resource -> Template Deployment.
+Before deploy the resource, save the configration again for further usage.
+    e.
+Deploy SkyCluster.
+It is better to save the JSON template in case any manual changes requires.